DarshanSudhakar/darshansudhakar.github.io/content/blog/learning-solid-for-interviews-part-1/index.md

 This incident happened a few years ago.

 There are few habits that help a lot in your career.
 I have one such habit of attending some interviews to test my knowledge.
 However, I wanted to be a little prepared.

-This is how I prepare myself.
+And, I follow certain thumbrules.

  If you are giving interview for the position of Software Engineer then study as if you are giving an interview for Senior Software Engineer.
-This time I wanted to study for a Tech Lead position.
+This time I wanted to study for a Lead position.

+ Now, what is the top 3 things that a lead does.
+Let me rephrase the question.
+What exactly are the things my lead does?

+ 1. He manages the manager :smile:
+ 2. Does code review
+ 3. Identifies the problem pretty early

+ And, how is he able to do all these.
+Because he is pretty experienced in that *particular project*.

+ So, does this mean if you spend more time in the project you will become a better lead.

+Probably, Yes...
+Because, the lead would have learned the entire ecosystem.

+Ok, fair enough.
+How is that I can learn the nuances of the Tech lead without actually being in a project for so long?
+Moreover, when I give interviews it is always that I will not be knowing about the projects where I will work.
+So, I got to find a short cut.

+So how do you find a shortcut?

+The shortcut for examinations taken in college is by solving more and more old question papers.
+So at office we can use similar technique by attending more and more interviews.

-Let me brush my knowledge on SOLID principles.
-It would be a great way to brush your knowledge.
-However, the word 'great ways' is very much debatable.
+Most of my interview questions were on SOLID principles. :stuck_out_tongue_closed_eyes:

+SOLID principles are considered important.
+However, the word *'important'* is very much debatable.
 And, I dont want to get into that debate.

-For me SOLID principles were important.
-Why?
-Because, most of my interview questions were on SOLID principles. :stuck_out_tongue_closed_eyes:

-The first thing I did was to search using search engines.
+The first thing I did; was to search using search engines.
 The results were mostly articles in Code project and some blogs.

 However, even after religiously reading this for one full day.
 I was not able to re-collect after a couple of weeks.
 Turned out that I was growing old and my memory had become more volatile.